ericbaumbach/mt5-dunnigan-indicator/README.md

 ![Dunningan](img/dunnigan.png)

 ### Description:
-Trend indicator created by William Dunnigan that fires a signal to buy or sell accordingly to the following rules:
+This is a trend indicator based on a strategy created by William Dunnigan that emit signals to buy or sell on any timeframe and can assist in decision making for trading on stock market or Forex.

+The signals are fired accordingly to the following rules:

-* **Buy Signal** = Fired at the **first candlestick** wich *close price* is higher than the *higher price* of the last candlestick.
+* **Buy Signal** = Fired at the **first candlestick** in which *close price* is higher than the *higher price* of the last candlestick.
 The *higher and lower prices* of the current candlestick must be higher than the corresponding ones of the last candlestick as well.

 ![Dunningan UpBar](img/dunnigan-upbar.png)

-* **Sell Signal** = Fired at the **first candlestick** wich *close price* is lower than the *lower price* of the last candlestick.
+* **Sell Signal** = Fired at the **first candlestick** in which *close price* is lower than the *lower price* of the last candlestick.
 The *higher and lower prices* of the current candlestick must be lower than the corresponding ones of the last candlestick as well.

 ![Dunningan DownBar](img/dunnigan-downbar.png)

 ### Parameters:
 ![Dunningan Parameters](img/dunnigan-param.png)

-* **Last_Candles** = Number of chart's last candlesticks to be evaluated.
+* **Evaluated Period** = Number of candlesticks to be evaluated.
 Defaults to 50.

 ----
 ### Instructions: